By Gail Marsh

 Sound familiar?
 We thought so!
 Maybe this idea will help . . . or at least get you thinking outside of the Christmas box - tell the Christmas story using a candy cane!

 It starts with this idea: things aren’t always what they seem.
-Take for instance, CTA’s candy cane pen.
-You can use this pen to make simple line drawings as you tell the Christmas story to children.
+Use a candy cane pen to make simple line drawings as you tell the Christmas story to children.
 Tape up a large piece of drawing paper and you’re ready to go!

 Begin with: Things aren’t always what they appear.
 (Indicate the pen.)
 This looks like a sweet treat, but it’s really something else.
 I’ll use it to tell the best story ever!
-(Uncap pen and draw a simple horizon line.)
 It wasn’t far to travel - by today’s standards.
 But it would have taken Mary and Joseph a very long time to walk all the way to Bethlehem - especially when Mary was about to have her baby!

 (Draw the outline of a barn or stable.)
 When they got to Bethlehem, the tired couple finally found a place to stay.
 The little stable was more than it first appeared.
 This simple home for animals became the very special place where Jesus, our Savior, was born!